The Ladies of Lawrence

 Suzanne teaches middle school (where children are wild and hormones rage), plays bass in a country band, and generally observes life as inspiration for her stories.
 All of her screenplays feature great roles for women of all ages and are based on real-life and actual events albeit with a bit of exaggeration.

-Award-winning Screenwriter Suzanne Birrell likes good mysteries, satirical comedies, and tear-jerking dramas.
-She writes with passion.
-Her stories have depth.
-Her focus is on character pieces for ensemble casts.
-She has written numerous features, TV scripts, and short staged proof of concepts.
-She continually enjoys repeated success in screenplay contests.
+I like good mysteries, satirical comedies, and tear-jerking dramas.
+I write with passion and strive for depth.
+My focus is on character pieces for ensemble casts.
+I have written numerous features, TV scripts, and short staged proof of concepts.